reduxframework/docs/docs/configuration/objects/section.md

 ## Setting Section(s)

-There are two methods to set a section in Redux.
-The only difference between these two declarations is one is singular while the other is plural.
+There are two methods to set a section.
+The only difference between the two declarations is one is singular while the other is plural.

 ### Redux::set_section()